If you’re a single shopper and aren’t sure how to grocery shop for one person it’s easy.

-Just because I was single and living on one income didn’t mean I had to exclusively shop at the local Dollar Store either.
-I was able to eat very healthy on a limited budget because I chose to invest time into what I ate.
+I was able to eat very healthily on a limited budget because I chose to invest time into what I ate.

 Remember I wasn’t documenting and budgeting my money back then like I do today, I was simply frugal on a mission to spend less.

-Today I’m going to run down all the tips I can think of to help our single guy Craig get into the grocery store as fast as he can and home in the kitchen creating meals for one person…himself!
+I’m going to run down all the tips to help our single guy Craig get into the grocery store fast and home into his kitchen creating meals for one.

 Grocery shopping is not scary nor is it difficult but with some learning and experience you will become a professional grocery shopper in no time.